 The short answer is that an individual reaches neurobiological adulthood in his or her early 20s.
 Because of the developmental timeline, the young brain is more vulnerable to alcohol effects than the adult brain.
 During adolescence, the frontal lobe—the area of the brain responsible for logic and reasoning, planning, and self-regulation—is being wired.
 Teens are more inclined to impulsive behavior, like drinking to excess.
 Our goal is to have kids and parents understand the importance of delaying first use of alcohol.

 Research has shown that the younger you are when you start drinking, the worse the problem later in life.
-That is, age of first alcohol use is a strong predictor of an alcohol abuse problem in adulthood.
-If you’re 13 when you start drinking, you have a 47 percent chance of having a problem as an adult.
-If you wait until you’re 21, you still have a nine percent chance that you'll have a problem later on.
+That is, age of first alcohol use is a strong predictor of an alcohol misuse problem in adulthood.
+If you’re 13 when you start drinking, you have a 47% chance of having a problem as an adult.
+If you wait until you’re 21, you still have a 9% chance that you’ll have a problem later on.
 The more that young people understand the enormous consequences related to alcohol use in their teens and the longer they can delay their first use, the more likely they will cultivate a healthy and moderate use of alcohol.

 Neuroscience has shown us that in any biological system, alcohol impairs learning and memory.
 It’s critical to remember that unlike some effects of alcohol that impair teens less than adults, learning and memory are considerably more compromised by alcohol in teens than in adults.
 Therefore, experiences had while drinking likely do not permit effective learning, despite the myth that keeping teens safe while letting them experience drinking will protect them (e.g., drinking in the basement, under parental monitoring, keys taken away, etc.).